Archinamon/android-gradle-aspectj/README.md

 So no need to define them manually.

 - `ajc` Allows to define the aspectj runtime jar version manually (1.8.12 current)
+- `java` What jvmTarget will ajc use to compile bytecode into
 - `extendClasspath` Explicitly controls whether plugin should mutate the classpath with aspectj-runtime itself

 - `includeAllJars` Explicitly include all available jar-files into -inpath to proceed by AJ-compiler